-7 Worst Takeout and Delivery Foods Ever
+7 Unhealthiest Takeout and Delivery Foods Ever

 The crowd-favorite snack is quite scrumptious, yet it's a treat that has the potential to get unhealthy very quickly as large amounts of toppings such as high-fat sour cream, salty cheese, and guacamole continue to pile on over the bed of deep-fried chips.